 Our firm was established in 1981.
 We have accumulated vast experience over the years in cases involve car accidents, truck accidents, motorcycle accident, slip and fall, pedestrian injuries, airline incidents, medical malpractices, bad faith first-party insurance claims, etc. We are also very competitive in our fee arrangement with our clients.
 Call us for a free consultation at (626)289-8838 or contact us at contact@lolollp.com

 If your own insurance company denies your claim, whether it is life insurance, property insurance, or medical insurance, etc., and you do not believe the denial is reasonable, let us take a look of your claim.
+If you’re dealing with property disputes or require assistance with real estate transactions, our experienced Alhambra real estate lawyer can provide the guidance you need.

 Since you are making a claim against your own insurance company, this is called first party insurance claim.